Optimizing Chlorination in Water Distribution Systems via Surrogate-assisted Neuroevolution: NEAT Configuration

 \section{NEAT Configuration}

 Initial NEAT configuration files for experiments are self-contained in \textit{.config} files in the \texttt{neat-python} library \cite{neat-python}.
-NEAT-only training used the same configuration except for NSGA-II specific settings at the bottom of the file.
-The configuration file with all settings used are listed in \autoref{fig:config_side_by_side}.
+NEAT-only training used the same configuration except for NSGA-II-specific settings at the bottom of the file.
+The configuration file with all settings used is listed in \autoref{fig:config_side_by_side}.